medhareddy321/WatchWise-Extension/TECHNICAL_REPORT.md

 WatchWise instruments YouTube (including Shorts) to help people understand and reshape their viewing habits.
 The extension now:

 - Tracks every watch session with real watch time (pause/resume aware) and deduplicated metadata per video.
-- Classifies each session with tiered ML (heuristics → Hugging Face transformers → on-device BERT/MiniLM once assets ship).
+- Captures sentiment, topic, and emotion (with confidences) per video; parents can override labels from the portal and stats recompute live.
+- Streams data to Firestore in real time for a parent portal with Google sign-in, watch-time reminders, overrides, and category/emotion summaries.
 - Provides live stats in the popup plus a richer dashboard for historical review, export, and data clearing.
 - Keeps all records in `chrome.storage.local` so no viewing history leaves the device unless the user opts into Hugging Face inference.

-The Hugging Face path is the **currently deployed advanced classifier**.
-The BERT/ONNX pipeline is implemented in code but still waiting on bundled models and topic centroids before we can flip the default.
+The Hugging Face path is the **only advanced classifier currently in use** (with keyword heuristics as the fallback).
+The older on-device BERT/MiniLM path is not active.

 ---